Siblings

 Out of area siblings

-The Council’s admissions criteria give priority to children living in a community area over siblings who live outside the area served by the school.
+The Council’s admissions criteria prioritise children living in the community area over siblings who live outside the area served by the school.
 This began in September 2017.

 You can still apply for and get into schools outside your community area.
-But there is no guarantee that younger children in your family will be able to follow their brother or sister.
+However, there is no guarantee that younger children in your family will be able to follow their older siblings.

-You will therefore need to consider the possibility that your children may end up at different schools if you send your child to a non-local school.
+You will therefore need to consider the possibility that your children may attend different schools if you send your child to a non-local school.

 Please make sure you have read and understand the admissions criteria for your preferred schools before applying.